Julio Losada

-Julio Daniel Losada (born 16 June 1950 in Uruguay) is a former Uruguayan footballer most notable for his time spent at Greek club Olympiacos.
-He also played for C.A.
-Peñarol.
+Julio Daniel Losada (born 16 June 1950) is a Uruguayan former professional footballer who played as a striker for Greek club Olympiacos and for Peñarol.

+Career

-At the age of 22, he made the trip to Piraeus and joined Olympiakos as yet another naturalised superstar of the Goulandris era.
+Losada was born in Uruguay.
+At the age of 22, he made the trip to Piraeus and joined Olympiacos as yet another naturalised superstar of the Goulandris era.
 President of the club at the time, Goulandris was noted for signing star players; Losada being one of the largest.
 Together with teammate and French International striker Yves Triantafillos, Losada created one of the greatest attacking lines in Olympiacos history.

-Small in height, Losada was fierce from the right wing and quickly became a legend to the Olympiacos fans, who he played in front of for 8 seasons.
+Small in height, Losada was fierce from the right wing and quickly became a legend to the Olympiacos fans, who he played in front of for eight seasons.
 Finishing his time with the Greek club in 1980, Losada played with the red and white shirt during 146 games, scoring 30 goals in the Greek First Division.
 He is second in the club's all time appearances for a foreign player behind Predrag Đorđević.

-Julio Losada was capped by the Uruguay National Team twice during the 1970 FIFA World Cup against Israel and Sweden.
+Julio Losada was capped by the Uruguay national team twice during the 1970 FIFA World Cup against Israel and Sweden.
 Losada made five appearances in total for Uruguay.